Here are some things to keep in mind when you’re interacting with someone on the autism spectrum or other sensory sensitivities.Read More

 About one-third of adults in the United States report getting less than the recommended amount of sleep each night.
-“A lack of sleep negatively impacts your mind and body and is associated with chronic conditions such as heart disease, obesity, diabetes, and depression,” said John Keeley, Clinical Education Specialist at Inspira Sleep Center.
+“A lack of sleep negatively impacts your mind and body and is associated with chronic conditions such as heart disease, obesity, diabetes, and depression,” said Pranav Patel, MD, a board-certified clinical cardiologist at Inspira Health and a member provider of the Cooper and Inspira Cardiac Care network.
 “Knowing how much sleep you need and developing habits that promote quality sleep is essential to your overall health and well-being.”

 Sleep duration and cardiovascular health

 Heart disease is the leading cause of death in the United States and globally.
 However, research suggests that more than 80 percent of all cardiovascular events can be prevented by managing risk factors and adopting a healthier lifestyle—including sleep.

 According to the American Heart Association (AHA), sleep duration is essential to cardiovascular and neurological health.
 Along with healthy sleep, the AHA’s Life’s Essential 8TM checklist for improving and maintaining cardiovascular health includes behaviors and factors like nicotine exposure, diet, weight, physical activity, cholesterol, blood pressure and blood glucose.

 The decision to add sleep duration to this checklist is research-based.
 “The latest findings tell us that sleep affects our overall health,” said Patel.
 “People with healthier sleep habits can more effectively manage cardiovascular risk factors, such as weight and blood pressure.”